Abhinav271828/monsoon22-NCM/Wk2/01Aug.md

 * descriptive – based on experimental data
 * mechanistic – based on known anatomy and physiology
 * interpretive – based on computational and information-theoretic principles

+# Introduction to the Nervous System
+The basic process of recognition happens in various stages: observation, processing by the visual cortex, transmission to the motor and frontal cortices, and finally motor output.

+The brain can be roughly distinguished into six layers, and the distribution of neurons across these layers differs from region to region.
+For example, sensory neurons, which are easily excitable, are concentrated in layer 4, while motor neurons, which are less excitable, are more dense in layer 2.

+A neuron consists of dendrites (branches at the input side of the cell), a soma (cell body), and an axon (a long tail on the output side of the cell).
+A signal is transmitted as a spike in the voltage, called the *action potential*.
+A neuron in its resting state has potassium ions on one side of the membrane, and sodium and calcium ions on the other.
+The potential difference across the membrane is usually approximately -70 mV.